German banks oppose including legal costs in stress tests - banking group

 The head of the association of German banks (BdB), Michael Kemmer, said on Thursday it would be too complex to address such issues in the tests, which will check how a selected group of European banks will hold up under certain stress scenarios.

-"Stressing of legal risks is problematic in principle because it implies using sweeping assumptions," said Kemmer, managing director of BdB, whose members include large commercial lenders Deutsche Bank and Commerzbank.
+"Stressing of legal risks is problematic in principle because it implies using sweeping assumptions," said Kemmer, managing director of BdB, whose members include large commercial lenders Deutsche Bank (DBKGn.DE) and Commerzbank (CBKG.DE).

 "It would stretch stress test methodology to the limit and it would be a very difficult exercise," he said.